Thijssen-Lab/NIAMH-MPCD/sampleInputs/flowPastSquareObstacle/README.md

-Simulates 2D flow past a squ-ircle obstacle of length 10 with a pressure gradient driven by gravity.
+Simulates 2D flow past a squircle obstacle of length 10 with a pressure gradient driven by gravity.
 No-slip boundary conditions on the obstacle and periodic boundary conditions on the control volume